JingyiGF/HERBS/Tutorial/How_to_upload_and_process_user_defined_atlases.md

 For HERBS to understand the label information included in the label info file from different atlases, we require users to prepare an Excel file which has a uniform format based on the label info file.
 Here we show an example with the minimum requirement of the compulsory information and format that HERBS needs.
+If users would like to specify colors for different brain regions, an extra column need to be added with column name 'color_hex_triplet'.
+For a .xlsx file, only the first sheet can be read.

 <table width="100%">
     <tr>